panaverse/learn-generative-ai/05_microservices_all_in_one_platform/14_docker/04_compose/README.md

 * **version:** This specifies the Docker Compose file version (here, version 3.9).
 * **services:** This section defines only one service:
-    * `api`: This builds a container image from the todo directory with Dockerfile.dev file).
+    * `api`: This builds a container image from the todo directory with Dockerfile.dev file.
 It exposes port 8000.

 **Running the application:**